Ketamine: Uses, Effects, Interactions & Addiction

 Is ketamine a controlled substance?

-Most hallucinogens have a higher Schedule under the Controlled Substances Act as they have no little to no medical value and can be abused.
+Most hallucinogens have a higher Schedule under the Controlled Substances Act as they have little to no medical value and can be abused.
 As ketamine is used for medical purposes, such as an alternative treatment for depression, its scheduling is a little more complicated.
-Read here to find out more about ketamine and its schedule status.

 How long does ketamine stay in your body?

 Despite having a relatively short half-life, traces of the drug can be found in the body long after the last use.
-The detection rate of the drug can also change from person to person can vary depending on a range of factors.
-Read our guide to find out more about how long ketamine stays in your system.
+The detection rate of the drug can also vary from person to person, depending on a range of factors.

 Can ketamine help with depression?

 Ketamine has been growing in popularity as an alternative course of treatment for those suffering from severe depression and who have proven to be resistant to conventional antidepressant medications.
-Read here to find out more about ketamine as a form of depression treatment and how it works.

 Was this page helpful?